-The Board has adopted the Corporate Governance Guidelines (the "Guidelines") of Employers Holdings, which are available on our website at www.employers.com, and the Company will furnish a print copy to any stockholder who requests it.
+The Board has adopted the Guidelines, which are available on our website at www.employers.com, and the Company will furnish a print copy to any stockholder who requests it.
 These Guidelines were adopted to assist the Board in fulfilling its responsibilities and are in compliance with Section 303A of the NYSE Listed Company Manual (the "Listing Standards").